antrea-io/antrea/docs/design/ovs-pipeline.md

 specific cases:

 1. Dropping invalid packets reported by conntrack.
-2. Forwarding tracked sequencing packets from all connections to table [AntreaPolicyEgressRule] directly, bypassing the tables like [PreRoutingClassifier], [NodePortMark], [SessionAffinity], [ServiceLB], and [EndpointDNAT] for Service Endpoint selection.
+2. Forwarding tracked packets from all connections to table [AntreaPolicyEgressRule] directly, bypassing the tables like [PreRoutingClassifier], [NodePortMark], [SessionAffinity], [ServiceLB], and [EndpointDNAT] for Service Endpoint selection.
 3. Forwarding packets from new connections to table [PreRoutingClassifier] to start Service Endpoint selection since Service connections are not identified at this stage.